chenxiaolong/avbroot/README.extra.md

 This subcommand shows all of the vbmeta header and footer fields. `vbmeta` partition images will only have a header, while partitions with actual data (eg. boot images) will have both a header and a footer.

+(The `unpack`, `pack`, and `repack` subcommands also show this information.
+This specific subcommand just does so without performing any other operation.)

 ### Verifying AVB hashes and signatures

 ```bash